CLI tool

 -Dexec.args="shims" -q

-Prints every registered version shim, grouped by loader (Fabric / NeoForge / Forge / API), with fromVersion → toVersion and redirect count.
+Prints every registered version shim, grouped by loader (Fabric / NeoForge / Forge / API), with fromVersion → toVersion and the shim name, plus a total shim count at the end.
 Useful for confirming a shim is actually loaded.

 Abbreviated output: